ZoomOn Box. This is the Latest ver. full resin kit

 And here's another picture of the other side.
 Once again, top part shows the body with damages as I received it, bottom shows the first layer of primer applied.
 Quite happy!

 After applying the primer, all remaining defects like small scratches were corrected and body was once again sanded down to obtain the smoothest surface possible

 Then I tried to fitting of the original front and rear windows and discovered they fit horribly.
 So I took a local friend's idea and built 2 frames around the openings (seen above in white) so that later on I'll cut new windows out of clear styrene and fit from the front

 The side windows had the correct shape, however due to the thickness of the resin, they were not fitting well, So I sanded down the whole frame around the side windows (marked red above).
 Between the arrows, you can notice the original thickness I had to sand down

 Finally, I repaired all the necessary parts and got them ready for primer.
 I decided to use the smaller front splitter, however I changed it's sides for bigger ones to fit the APR decals later on.
 The rear splitter was repaired for a missing piece of resin.
 The bottom splitter, had one of the sites molded very badly, so I cut that out and replaced it with a new piece of styrene.
 Finally, I made two new pieces of styrene and these will be attached in front of the front wheels later on, just like the real Spoon FD2 (see inset picture above)

 With all the hard work done, it was then time to airbrush the final layers of primer.
 For this, I have utilized the 2K automotive primer to help me fill any remaining minor scratches

-Next job is to start airbrushing the colours together with the application of carbon decals, so keep watching for more updates on the Spoon Sports FD2 Civic.
+Next job is to start the application of carbon and body decals, so keep watching for more updates on the Spoon Sports FD2 Civic.